Our Project Partners

 Write Assamese is one of four literature projects that form the Language and Literature strand of the British Council’s UK-India Together season – a series of arts and culture collaborations to mark India’s 75th anniversary of independence.

-Led by Lucy Hannah at Untold and Esha Chatterjee at Bee Books in Kolkata, this is a writer development programme for writers in Assamese as well as translators working between Assamese in English which includes workshops and mentoring and the final stories will be published in an anthology.
+Led by Lucy Hannah at Untold and Esha Chatterjee at Bee Books in Kolkata, this is a writer development programme for writers in Assamese as well as translators working between Assamese in English which includes workshops and mentoring and the final stories will be published in A Fistful of Moonlight: Stories from Assam forthcoming in 2023 from BEE Books in India and MacLehose Press in the UK.

 The British Council was a project partner for Write Afghanistan from 2019 to 2021.
 The Bagri Foundation joined us in 2020 to support a month-long online creative writing workshop and subsequently showcased these stories online.
 The Bagri Foundation continues to support Write Afghanistan.